This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 While a privacy screen is rarely a necessity, it can offer a layer of security and comfort to a lot of users.

-Best MacBook Privacy Screen in 2019: Our Picks
+Best MacBook Privacy Screen in 2022: Top Picks

-Please note: all the privacy screen/filters we recommend below are chosen based on the criteria above and our own personal preferences.
+Please note: all the privacy screen protectors recommended below are chosen based on the criteria above and our own personal preferences.
 They are by no means ranked in this order.

 Available for almost every recent MacBook, the Kensington filter attaches by magnets to the top edge of your MacBook and blocks out viewers at angles beyond 60 degrees.
 You can take it on and off easily without worrying about wear and tear.

-- Cons: Adhesive strips are subject to wear and tear if you take this screen off frequently.
+- Adhesive strips are subject to wear and tear if you take this screen off frequently.

 Additional Tips & Resources